claforte/mixamotoopenpose/README.md

 This script allows the easy creation of OpenPose animations for AI image generation, or dataset creation.

 # Usage

+## Easy Mode
+Follow the "instructions.txt" inside the "EasyMode" folder to easily install and run the conversion script.

+## CLI

 Requirements: Pillow, Numpy, OpenCV

 `pip install pillow numpy opencv-python`